 - The code analysis tool must be configured to report the Number of Logical Lines in Files metric (METRIC.NOLLOCIF) to the DTP.
 The tool must also be configured with the correct filter and build ID.
 See DTP Concepts for additional information about filter and builds, as well as the code analysis tool for information on how to configure these settings.

 - DTP must contain a build with static analysis data.
-If you do not include a build ID in your KPI calculation request (see Invoking the Calculation), metrics will be reported to DTP in the latest build with static analysis data.
-Otherwise, the calculation will be reported to the specified build.
+Metrics will be reported to DTP in the latest build with static analysis data.

 - metricId: METRIC.KPIIF

 - metircName: KPI in File